gemeinl/eeg-brain-age/README.rst

 Citing
 ======

-If you use this code in a scientific publication, please cite us as:
+If you use this code or if you want to refer to our scientific publication, please cite us as:

 .. code-block:: bibtex